 Islamic Studies and Arabic.
 The Department of Religious Studies works closely with the Islamic Studies program in the Arts & Science, providing core courses for the Minor in Islamic Studies.
 All Arabic language and literature offerings originate in the Department of Religious Studies.

 Jewish Studies and Hebrew.
 The department contributes both faculty and courses to the university's widely recognized Jewish Studies program.
-Like Arabic, the study of Hebrew language is located in the Department of Religious Studies to the Program in Jewish Studies.
+Starting Fall 2013, the study of Hebrew language has shifted from the Department of Religious Studies to the Program in Jewish Studies.